cybozu-go/sabakan/SPEC.md

 except for **"boot"**.
 Role "boot" is special; only one **boot** node can exist in a rack.

+### Node index in rack

+Every node has an index that indicates a logical position in a rack.
+No two nodes share the same index if they are in the same rack.

+The index is used to calculate IP addresses to be assigned to the node.

+The index cannot be specified externally; sabakan sets the index of a node when the node is registered.

 ### UEFI HTTP Boot

 [UEFI HTTP Boot][HTTPBoot] is a modern network boot technology that replaces